YSayaovong/xor_crack.c/README.md

-# xor_crack.c
+# XOR Crack

-Write a program that allows you to "crack" ciphertexts generated using a Vigenere-like cipher, where byte-wise XOR is used instead of addition modulo 26.
+This C program attempts to "crack" ciphertexts that were generated using a Vigenère-like cipher.
+In this case, it uses byte-wise XOR instead of the typical addition modulo 26.

+### Features:
+- Decrypts XOR-based ciphers.
+- Provides a basic introduction to cryptographic cracking techniques.

+This project serves as a simple exercise in cryptography and XOR cipher cracking techniques.

+---